Best Tenor Saxophones for Big Band 2026

 So, you're looking for a tenor to cut through a big band?
 It's a different beast than soloing in a jazz combo.
 You need something with authority, a real presence that can compete with horns, rhythm section, and vocals.
 Forget about those airy, breathy vintage horns - we're talking about a sax that projects and delivers that classic big band sound.

-- • Teflon-bearing octave key provides incredibly smooth, reliable action and intonation.
+- • Teflon-bearing octave key provides exceptionally smooth, reliable action.

 - • Premium-priced, representing a significant investment for most players.

-- • The Selmer 'Concept' mouthpiece is a good start, but experienced players will likely upgrade.
+- • The included 'Concept' mouthpiece is adequate, but a serious player will likely upgrade.

 Thomann TTS-180 Black Tenor Sax Set